glensouza/Team3/FrontEndWebSample/README.md

 - **Client**: The Blazor WebAssembly sample application
 - **Api**: A C# Azure Functions API, which the Blazor application will call
 - **Shared**: A C# class library with a shared data model between the Blazor and Functions application
-- **ApiIsolated**: A C# Azure Functions API using the .NET isolated execution model, which the Blazor application will call.
-This version can be used instead of the in-process function app in `Api`.

 ## Deploy to Azure Static Web Apps